gonicus/clacks/doc/intro.rst

 Now the broker aka bus is up and running on the host.

-For production use, you should enable SSL for the broker and for GOsa core.
+For production use, you should enable SSL for the broker and for clacks core.
 Generating the certificates is shown here:

 http://rajith.2rlabs.com/2010/03/01/apache-qpid-securing-connections-with-ssl/